 Art Direction | Concept | UI | UX

 My goal was to add texture to the learning experience and accentuate the everyday nature of the subject matter.
-By building connections and associations the learner can appreciate that even though they may not have experienced racial discrimination it is something that happens to their friends, co-workers and strangers on the street.
+By building connections and associations the learner can appreciate that even though they may not have experienced racial discrimination, it is something that happens to their friends, co-workers and strangers on the street.
 Learners will be taken on a journey that provides relatable context, reflective opportunities and meaningful behavioural change.

-With each project of this nature I begin by sketching potential user flows, and wireframes outlining the interactions.
+With each project of this nature I begin by sketching potential user flows and wireframes outlining the interactions.
 I then take these and build out digital wireflows that illustrate the content hierarchy, UI and required visual elements.

 I used InVision Boards throughout the project life cycle as a hub for the art direction.
 I also built the prototype for this digital module within InVision.
 I worked closely with the instructional designer and content experts to ensure there was a good flow to the digital course.
 The focus in this stage was to test and validate the content hierarchy, navigation and visual storytelling.

 The created visuals were clean and bold to act as a support to the written and narrated content.